Karahi ghosht lamb curry

 5

-Once ready, serve on a large platter, and garnish with the sliced rounds of tomatoes, peppers and onions.
+Once ready, serve on a large platter, and garnish with the sliced rounds of tomatoes, capsicum and onions.

 6